zerohourcash/zerohourcash/README.md

     2. Run autogen.sh.

-    3. Run ./configure --prefix= and paste the path from step 1 right after the equals sign.
+    3. Run ./configure --prefix=/root/zerohourcash/depends/x86_64-pc-linux-gnu (and paste the path from step 1 right after the equals sign)

     4. Go to "zerohourcash" folder.
 Run make -j$(nproc) and wait (about 20–25 minutes).